Hikmet Karaman

-Hikmet Karaman (born March 9, 1960) is a Uefa Pro Licensed Turkish football manager.
-He most recently managed Kayserispor.
+Hikmet Karaman (born March 9, 1960) is a UEFA pro licensed Turkish football manager.

 In the beginning of his coaching career, Hikmet Karaman worked as an assistant coach for managers like Reinhard Saftig and Mustafa Denizli in Galatasaray and Kocaelispor, as well as Holger Osieck in both Kocaelispor and Fenerbahçe.
 As a head coach he previously worked for clubs, such as, Kocaelispor, Zeytinburnuspor, Erzurumspor, Çaykur Rizespor, Adanaspor, Kayserispor, MKE Ankaragücü, Ankaraspor, Antalyaspor, Manisaspor, and Gaziantepspor, respectively.
-During his career he has won the Turkish Cup with Kocaelispor and the Second division league with Çaykur Rizespor and Antalyaspor.
+During his career he has won the Turkish Cup with Kocaelispor and the TFF 1.
+Lig with Çaykur Rizespor and Antalyaspor.

 Biography

 Professional career and education

 He was born in Tirebolu, Giresun, Turkey on March 9, 1960.
 He holds a UEFA Pro-License and can speak German at advanced level and English at an elementary level.
 Hikmet Karaman started his Football career in the junior category of Kocaelispor; as a striker first, then as a midfielder, and finally as a left-back.
 While studying in Berlin, Germany, he played at Rot-Weiß football club.
 After Rot-Weiß, he played for Normania 08 club in Germany.
 Then he served as a trainer-player for Berlin Turkspor 1965, where they won the championships of A Liga, Landes Liga, and raised the team to the German third division.
 Hikmet Karaman received his C, B and A licenses at the Köln Hennef Sportschule.
 His course lecturers were Bernt Stöber, Holger Osieck, Rute Muller and Berti Vogts.
 Currently, Hikmet Karaman holds a UEFA pro-license.